pro-long/visual-product-suggestion/README.md

 **In summary:** If you are the first user to access the app after a while, please be patient as the initial image match may take a minute to process.

+To mitigate this, an external [**cron job**](https://cron-job.org/en/) is used.
+This service sends a `GET` request to the server every 15 minutes to keep it "warm" and responsive, significantly reducing the likelihood of a user experiencing a cold start.

 ## How it Works